Skip to main content

 Image

-The Norwegian Prima is full of Norwegian firsts, such as the Indulge Food Hall, 10-story dry slide, and a sustainability-focused cocktail bar.
+She was home to a ton of Norwegian firsts, including the Indulge Food Hall, 10-story dry slide, and sustainability-focused cocktail bar.

 Image